 The study-abroad program offers participants the unique opportunity to earn 15 credit hours while immersed in the historical city of Cambridge.

-The group visits celebrated sites across the United Kingdom such as Stonehenge, London, the Lakes District, Bath, Durham, and Edinburgh, Scotland.
-The students will also visit the Republic of Ireland in early March.
+The group will also visit celebrated sites across the U.K. such as Stonehenge, London, the Lakes District and Bath.